-The maximum contribution will increase to $3,550 for individuals with self-only coverage, and to $7,100 for individuals with family coverage for 2020.
-This is up from the 2019 maximum contribution limits of $3,500 and $7,000, respectively.
+The maximum contribution will increase to $3,600 for individuals with self-only coverage and to $7,200 for individuals with family coverage for 2021.
+This is up from the 2020 maximum contribution limits of $3,550 and $7,100, respectively.
 The additional HSA catch-up contribution of $1,000 for individuals age 55 or older is unchanged.

 Minimum HDHP Deductible

-The minimum deductible for an HSA-compatible HDHP will increase for plan years beginning in 2020 to $1,400 for self-only coverage and to $2,800 for family coverage.
-The current minimum deductible amount is $1,350 for self-only coverage and $2,700 for family coverage.
+The minimum deductible for an HSA-compatible HDHP will remain unchanged for plan years beginning in 2021, which is $1,400 for self-only coverage and $2,800 for family coverage.

 Maximum HDHP Out-of-Pocket Expense

 The above limitations apply to HSA-compatible, or qualified, high deductible health plans.
 Health plans that are not paired with an HSA are not subject to these limitations.
 However, all non-grandfathered group health plans must comply with the Affordable Care Act (ACA) maximum out-of-pocket limits.
-These limits were released last month for 2020 plan years: $8,150 for self-only coverage and $16,300 for family coverage.
+These limits were released earlier this month for 2021 plan years: $8,550 for self-only coverage and $17,100 for family coverage.